pygos/build/docs/build.md

 * `prepare` is run after unpacking the source tar ball.
 The current working directory is set to the source directory.
 The path to the package directory is passed as first argument, so the function can easily access patch files stored in the package directory.
-All output and error messages from the script are stored in `<packagename>-prepare.log`.
 * `build` is run to compile the package.
 The current working directory is a temporary directory inside the build root directory.
 The source directory is passed as first argument.
-The second argument is a path to the *deploy* directory where generated files are installed.
-All standard output and error messages from the script are piped to `<packagename>-build.log`.
-* `deploy` is run after compilation to install the build output to the deploy directory.
+* `deploy` is run after compilation to install the build output to a staging directory.
 Arguments and working directory are the same as for `build`.
-All output and error messages from the script are piped to `<packagename>-deploy.log`.
-The `deploy` function is also expected to generate a file named `rootfs_files.txt` that contains a listing of all files in the deploy directory that should be included in the root filesystem and what permissions should be set on them.
-Once the function returns, the `mk.sh` script strips everything installed to `bin` and `lib`, so the implementation doesn't have to do that.
-In fact `install-strip` Makefile targets should not be used since many implementations are broken for cross compilation.
-Further common steps are executed for packages that produce `libtool` archives and `pkg-config` files.
+  The function is expected to generate a `*.files` and a `*.desc` file for each sub package, so the build system can automatically package it.
 * `check_update` is only used by the `check_update.sh` script.
 It is supposed to find out if the package has a newer version available, and if so, echo it to stdout.

-### Environment Variables
+### Directory Variables

+A number of directories exist that can be accessed through global variables from package build scripts.

-The `mk.sh` sets a number of shell variables that package scripts can use.
+The following shell variables are globally visible and identify special directories that build scripts might be interested in:

+* `SCRIPTDIR` points to the git tree containging the build system.
+* `PKGDOWNLOADDIR` points to the directory to which source tar balls are downloaded.
+* `PKGSRCDIR` points to the directory into which source tar balls are unpacked.
+* `BUILDROOT` points to the build root directory.
+* `PKGLOGDIR` points to the directory where log files are written to stored.
+* `REPODIR` points to the directory where binary packages are stored.
+* `TCDIR` points to the cross toolchain directory.

+While building a package, additional staging directories are temporarily created inside the build root directory:

+* `PKGBUILDDIR` points to a temporary directory inside the build root that is used as working directory for the `build` and `deploy` functions.
+* `PKGDEPLOYDIR` points to another such temporary directory that the `deploy` function is expected to install binaries to.

+### Additional Variables

 The following variables describe the target system and the build environment:

-* `BOARD` contains the target board specified on the command line
 * `PRODUCT` contains the product name specified on the command line
+* `LAYERCONF` contains path to the list of active configuration layers for the target product
 * `TARGET` specifies the host triplet of the target board
 * `OS_NAME` is statically set to `Pygos`
 * `OS_RELEASE` holds a version string generated using `git-describe`